Transatlantic Trade and Investment Partnership (TTIP)

 For example, European agribusiness would suffer from cheaper American-made food imports.
 Both governments would have to stop protecting industries such as French champagne.
 Boeing, an American plane company, is in fierce global competition against France's Airbus.
 The agreement could hurt one more than the other.

 The biggest obstacle is the protected status of each country's agribusinesses.
-They all receive government subsidies.
+They receive government subsidies.
 It's unlikely either trade partner would decrease the amount of government support.
 That would increase food prices even more.

 The EU bans all genetically-modified crops.
 It prohibits meat from animals treated with growth hormones.
 It also refuses poultry that's been washed with chlorine.
 These are all practices common with U.S. food.
 European consumers would protest if these bans were lifted.
 They want protection from tainted or lower quality food.